Read more in Care homes , Community , Dementia , Home care , Leadership , Live-in care

 We work in collaboration with other relevant health and social care professionals to ensure a consistent approach to health and well-being.

 Agincare’s commitment to promoting the crucial role of family carers isn’t limited to our care and nursing homes.
-My role as specialist dementia nurse lead is to promote best practice and the latest learning in dementia to all Agincare staff, whether they work in care homes, provide live-in care or domiciliary care, or work in Agincare’s Dorset head office.
+Our clincal leads promote best practice and the latest learning in dementia to all Agincare team members, whether they work in care homes, provide live-in care or domiciliary care, or work in Agincare’s Dorset head office.
 Some of the key skills that are invaluable are the ‘softer’ ones, such as communication, empathy and compassion.

-We are dedicated to creating partnerships between people living with dementia, their carers and people that are important to them, and our care and support staff.
+We are dedicated to creating partnerships between people living with dementia, their carers and people that are important to them, and our care and support teams.